What is an MSN?

 How long does it take to complete an MSN program?

-Time to completion depends on which MSN program and pathway you select.
+Time to complete your degree depends on which MSN program and pathway you select.
 While many nurses will earn their BSN before their MSN, those with their Associate in Nursing (ASN) can enroll in Herzing’s accelerated RN to MSN program.
-RN to MSN programs vary from 24-32 months depending on your concentration.
+RN to MSN programs vary depending on your concentration.
 If you are an RN without a BSN, it’s a good idea to research whether an RN to MSN or RN to BSN to MSN would work best for you.

 Herzing’s traditional MSN programs also vary in length depending on transfer credit and specialization: